aurigma/DesignAtomsSamples/README.md

 ## What you will find in this repo?

 This is a sample C#/TypeScript project for Customer's Canvas Design Atoms Framework.
 It demonstrates how to create a back end for Design Atoms and you can solve various image manipulation tasks at both front end (TypeScript) and back end (C#) using Design Atoms Framework.

+From time to time we update the project and add new demos/samples.
+See the [CHANGELOG](CHANGELOG.md) for details.

 ## How to get started?